-- Staff insurance and quality:
+- Staff insurance and quality

-What does the previous clients have to say about their experience with this trekking company?
+What do the previous clients have to say about their experience with this trekking company?
 Read a number of reviews to make up your mind.
 Client feedbacks are the best way to know about the company’s services.

-- Cost and Facilities:
+- Cost and Facilities

-Some Tips for Trekkers
+Some Tips for Trekker

-- AMS is life threatening.
+- AMS is life-threatening.
 Know all about AMS before heading out to the trek.

-- When you fill ill or uncomfortable, tell your guide or trekking partner.
+- When you feel ill or uncomfortable, tell your guide or trekking partner.
 Do not try to fight AMS or think it will pass if you bear on.
 It will only get worse and can kill you.